gnapiorkowski/word_flasher/README.md

 This is a simple program that flashes words and records with your default mic.
 You need Python 3, PySimpleGUI and PyAudio to run this.
-Use
+Use following to install these libraries after you have installed Python 3.

 ```bash
 pip install pysimplegui pyaudio